MobileID-Strong-Authentication/mobileid-client-java/README.md

 4. Use the Mobile ID client, either [programmatically](docs/use-the-client-programmatically.md) or from the [command line](docs/use-the-client-via-cli.md)
 5. Learn about the code and the overall architecture of the client.
 See the [ARCHITECTURE.md](ARCHITECTURE.md) file

+For extra help:
+- Check this page for [troubleshooting your code](/docs/troubleshoot-the-code.md), configuring a proxy and getting extra debug info
-6. [Troubleshoot](/docs/troubleshooting.md) your code and solve the most common problems
+- Check this page for [solving the most common problems](/docs/troubleshoot-common-problems.md)

 ## Quick examples